HarvestMondello/Colorado-climbing-route-analysis/docs/fkt.md

 Diagonal   | 29:59   | 2020-10-21 |  Michael Reese       |  The Slab |Shanahan|[Verification](https://www.strava.com/activities/4226557500/) |
 North Face of the Maiden    | 60:57   | 2011-10-15 |  Stefan Griebel       |  The Maiden |South Mesa|[]( ) |
 Fatiron-Maiden    | 01:17:12| 2011-08-24 |  Stefan Griebel       |  The Fatiron, The Maiden (linkup)  |South Mesa|[]( ) |

+A few of these still need route pages.

 <br />
 <br />